-We are proud to announce that our Microbz probiotics, Bio-Live Gold, Bio-Live Dark and Bio-Live GOO, have now been certified as safe for vegetarian and vegan diets.
+We are proud to announce that our Microbz bio live cultures, Bio-Live Gold, Bio-Live Dark and Bio-Live GOO, have now been certified as safe for vegetarian and vegan diets.
 So, you can enjoy it along with a balanced diet to care for your microbiome – the community of trillions of microbes that live on and around you.

 You may have heard of ‘meat free Monday’, ‘meat reducers’ or ‘flexitarian’ referring to people, or movements, that encourage the reduction of meat eating.
 It is becoming a lot more common for people to eat less meat and more vegetables.
 Now 35 percent of people in Britain say that they are semi-vegetarian.
 They consume mostly fruit, vegetables and pulses and the occasional piece of meat or fish.
 And whilst some either don’t like many vegetables or feel like they couldn’t switch to this diet, being a vegetarian or including more fruit and vegetables in your diet, has many health benefits: